-Career counseling mainly divides into two types: "Individual Counseling" and "Group Workshops."
-Individual counseling involves in-depth interviews exploring personal values and abilities, while group formats use role-playing and case analysis to strengthen practical skills.
-Therapists utilize tools such as Holland's RIASEC theory or MBTI personality tests to objectively quantify personal traits.
+Career counseling mainly divides into two types: "individual counseling" and "group workshops."
+Individual counseling involves in-depth interviews exploring personal values and abilities, while group formats enhance practical skills through role-playing and case analysis.
+Therapists utilize tools such as Holland's RIASEC career interest theory or MBTI personality assessments to objectively quantify personal traits.

-The therapeutic mechanism includes three stages: first, establishing a "career profile" through psychological assessments; second, designing a career transition plan; and third, providing practical guidance such as resume editing and interview skills.
-This process also addresses psychological barriers, for example, using cognitive-behavioral therapy (CBT) to correct negative beliefs like "I cannot find a job."
+The therapy mechanism includes three stages: first, establishing a "career profile" through psychological assessments; second, designing a career transition plan; and third, providing practical guidance such as resume editing and interview skills.
+This process also concurrently addresses psychological barriers, for example, using cognitive-behavioral therapy (CBT) to correct negative beliefs like "I cannot find a job."

-Also suitable for:
+It is also suitable for:

 Main benefits include: